Assistant Professor of History

 Email Addressktrybus [at] limestone.edu

-At Limestone College, Karl is the Phi Alpha Theta (History Honor Society) Advisor.
-He has curated an interactive exhibit on propaganda entitled, "Post Your Bills: Reacting to Propaganda and Emotion" and he has instructed sections of the College's new ID 100: Freshman Seminar.
+At Limestone University, Karl is the Phi Alpha Theta (History Honor Society) Advisor.
+He has curated an interactive exhibit on propaganda entitled, "Post Your Bills: Reacting to Propaganda and Emotion" and he has instructed sections of The University's new ID 100: Freshman Seminar.

 Dr. Trybus is a fan of the UConn Huskies, and loves to see them win national championships in basketball.
 As a New Englander, he will always choose the Patriots and Red Sox!
 In his free time, he enjoys film and media.
 When he has the time, he does love trips to Spain for research and relaxation.

 - Association for Spanish and Portuguese Historical Studies

 - B.A. in History and Hispanic Studies with Education (Honors), Connecticut College, New London, CT, 2002

 - M.A. in International Studies with a European Concentration, University of Connecticut, 2004

 - Ph.D. in History, University of Connecticut, 2012